algal/inspiration-talk-RWDevCon/inspiration.md

 ^ In the world, we IMPOSE IDENTITY ON THINGS by deciding to see them as connected.

-^ And it's not so different on a personal level.
-We tell stories abotu ourselves to tie our lives together into one thing.
-So we feel about as coherent as decide to feel.
+^ And it's not so different in our hearts.
+We tell stories abtou ourselves to tie our lives together into one thing.
+So we feel about as coherent as we decide to feel.

 ---